Health Plan: Pay Premiums to Initiate Coverage

 Premiums for Medicare

-Medicare premium payments will come out of Social Security checks automatically after enrolling in Medicare.
+Medicare premium charges will come out of Social Security checks automatically you are receiving social security.
+Otherwise, a bill for the premiums will be sent to you each month from Medicare. .
 Enrollees are responsible for paying the premiums.
 To use the Health Reimbursement Account (HRA) to receive reimbursement for Medicare premiums, submit a monthly claim form and an annual substantiation of the Medicare premium costs.

 To request a proof of income letter that verifies Social Security benefit information (including Medicare coverage information and SSI) to be used for substantiation of premium claims, go to www.socialsecurity.gov.
 Click on the “Retirement” tab at the top of the web page.
 Under the “Online Services” section click on the “Request a proof of income letter.”
 From there follow the steps outlined in the instructions.